 The Top-Down Workflow

-The rule is simple: always start with the higher timeframe.
-Determine your directional bias first, then drop down to find entries that align.
-Never start low and work up.
-If you open the 5-minute chart first and then check the daily for "confirmation," you've got the process backward.
-You'll see what you want to see on the higher timeframe instead of letting it tell you what's actually happening.
+Always start with the higher timeframe.
+Determine directional bias first, then drop down for entries that align.
+If you open the 5-minute first and then check the daily for "confirmation," you'll see what you want to see instead of what's actually happening.

-Your structure timeframe is the daily or 4-hour chart.
-This is where you answer the big question: which direction is the market moving?
-Is it making higher highs and higher lows (Lesson 4)?
-Sitting at a key support or resistance level (Lesson 2)?
-Ranging sideways with no clear direction?
-The answer becomes your bias: bullish, bearish, or neutral.
+Your structure timeframe (daily or 4-hour) answers: which direction?
+Higher highs and higher lows (Lesson 4)?
+At a key support or resistance level (Lesson 2)?
+Ranging?
+The answer is your bias: bullish, bearish, or neutral.

-Your entry timeframe is the 15-minute or 5-minute chart.
-This is where you find specific setups: a pullback to a flipped level (Lesson 9), a breakout with volume confirmation (Lesson 8), or a reversal pattern at a key zone (Lesson 6).
-The critical filter is that the setup must point in the same direction as your structure timeframe bias.
+Your entry timeframe (15-minute or 5-minute) finds specific setups: a pullback to a flipped level (Lesson 9), a breakout with volume (Lesson 8), or a reversal pattern at a key zone (Lesson 6).
+The setup must point the same direction as your structure timeframe bias.

 What Alignment Looks Like